-48 Auburn University at Montgomery 650.
+50 Auburn University at Montgomery 650.
 Accounting Seminar (1-5).
-Pr., Graduate standing or permission of instructor.
+Pr., Graduate standing or permis- sion of instructor.
 A seminar for graduate students.
 Exact subject matter will be announced each time course is offered.
 May be repeated with a change in subject matter.
 690. Special Problems (1-5).
 Pr., Graduate standing.
 Variable content in the accounting and finance areas.
 Finance (FI) 621.
 Risk Management (5).
 Pr., Graduate standing.
-A study of risk and risk bearing industry including insurance and non- insurance methods of handling risks; coverage of the fields of property, liability, disability and life insurance.
+A study of risk and risk bearing industry, including insurance and non-insurance methods of handling risks; coverage of the fields of property, liability, disability, and life insurance.
 Duplicate credit will not be allowed for FI 421.
 626. Real Estate Law (5).
-Pr., FI 323, Graduate standing or permission of instructor.
-Legal principles relating to the ownership and transfer of real estate, with particular emphasis on sales contracts, deeds, mortgages, liens, recording laws, title insurance and Alabama law.
-Duplicate credit will not be allowed for FI 426.
-629. Real Estate Development (5).
+Pr., FI 323, Graduate standing or permis- sion of instructor.
+Legal principles relating to the ownership and transfer of real estate, with particular emphasis on sales contracts, deeds, mort- gages, liens, recording laws, title insurance, and Alabama law.
+629. Duplicate credit will not be allowed for FI 426.
+Real Estate Development (5).
 Pr., FI 663 and FI 427, Graduate standing or permission of instructor.
-A comprehensive examination of the real estate development process from the initial marketing decisions through the negotiation and closing of purchase contracts, governmental approvals, financing and construc- tion, with special attention given to the interests and behaviors of the developers, planners, government agencies and citizens groups, as well as economic, social, political and environmental factors.
+A comprehensive examination of the real estate development proc- ess from the initial marketing decisions through the negotiation and closing of purchase contracts, governmental approvals, financ- ing, and construction, with special attention given to the interests and behavior of the developers, planners, government agencies, and citizens groups, as well as economic, social, political, and environ- mental factors.
 637. Personal Financial Planning (5).
 Pr., AC 600, Graduate standing.
 Integration of the concepts of financial planning, income taxation, investments, estate planning, and planning for business owners and professionals.
 Duplicate credit will not be allowed for FI 437.
 663. Advanced Corporation Finance (5).
 Pr., QM 674, and either FI 361 or AC 600, Graduate standing.
 Intensive study of theory and problems of business finance from a decision-making, internal, problem-solving point of view.
 665. Advanced Investments and Security Analysis (5).
 Pr., FI 663 or permission of instructor, Graduate standing.
-Analysis of risk and strategies for developing efficient portfolios; qual- itative and quantitative analysis of stocks and limited income securities, theories and techniques of security valuation; examination of securities markets and interest rate behavior in the context of national and inter- national economic trends.
+Analysis of risk and strategies for developing efficient portfolios; qualitative and quantitative analysis of stocks and limited income securities, theories and techniques of security valuation; examina- tion of securities markets and interest rate behavior in the context of national and international economic trends.
 675. International Finance (5).
 Pr., EC 600, Graduate standing.
-Analysis of theories and practices of international finance both from an internal and external perspective.
-Emphasis is placed on the interna- tional monetary system, foreign exchange markets, foreign risk expo- sure, international banking, foreign trade financing, and the management of multinationals.
+Analysis of theories and practices of international finance from both an internal and external perspective.
+Emphasis is placed on the international monetary system, foreign exchange markets, foreign risk exposure, international banking, foreign trade financ- ing, and the management of multinationals.
 Duplicate credit will not be allowed for FI 475.